TeemuKoivisto/svelte-prosemirror/README.md

 }
 ```

-This is pretty cool as you can keep the type-safety as well as make the extensions pretty damn simple.
+This is pretty cool as you can maintain type-safety as well as make the extensions pretty damn simple.
 No inheritance - no leaky abstractions.
-The biggest win (in addition to more flexible format) is being abble to see with VSCode's IntelliSense the original extension with super great detail:
+The biggest win (in addition to more flexible format) is being able to see with intellisense the original extension in great detail:

 ```js
 const figureExtension: () => {